 In me it breeds rebellion, which causes wild swings in my management efforts.

 Along with that though is this build up of potential guilt.
 What happens if I start seeing complications?
 Will I be dealing with a bunch of undeserved guilt?
 Will it really be undeserved?
 I mean I can manage my diabetes right?
 Why is it so hard sometimes?
 I feel like I have to dedicate every waking second of my day & night to making smart decisions and anticipating events, calculating everything (did I mention I hate math?), dealing with unexpected highs & lows (aren’t they all unexpected & inconvenient?), and trying to ward off the potential complications and accompanying guilt.

 Now these thoughts and feelings might seem very negative.
 But I don’t see it that way.
-The way I feel is that I need to work through these feelings and find some positive way to deal with this lifelong struggle, and in a way that helps build me up rather than tear me apart.
+The way I feel is that I need to work through these feelings and find some positive way to deal with this lifelong struggle, and in a way that helps build me up and not tear me apart.